-Living with dizziness or vertigo?
+Living with vertigo?
 You don’t have to.

 Are you feeling dizzy?
 Is the room often spinning?
 We can help.